zedttxj/Image-Processing-Tool-with-Matlab/optional/README.md

   - binaryMatrix2 (2D or 3D logical): a kernel with or without red, green, and blue channels.
 - Output:
   - Logical 2D (gray) or 3D (rgb) image.
 - Explanation.
 When applying `Dilation1` and `Erosion1`, it will scale the values (logical values) by multiplying the values inside the kernel and then find `max` and `min`, respectively.
 In the case of `Erosion1`, if any "0" is encountered in the kernel, it simply ignores that part and does not reduce the center value to "0".
-This means that the center pixel value will be preserved as long as there are enough "1"s in the region to meet the kernel’s size, effectively only removing noise or small interruptions in the foreground.
-This adds additional flexibility to the function.
+This means that the center pixel value will be preserved as long as there are enough "1"s in the region to meet the kernel’s size, effectively only removing noise or small interruptions in the foreground, adding additional flexibility to the function.
-- Example: Consider the binary matrices of `test.png` and `test2.png` (downloaded the images) in this case:
+- Example: Consider the binary matrices of `test.png` and `test2.png` (downloaded the images):
   ```matlab
   image = ImageProcessor.readImage('test.png');
   image2 = ImageProcessor.readImage('test2.png');